 If the smartwatch you want requires a proprietary charging cable, buy an extra one.
 Some smartwatches have their own charging cable interface, so they can’t be charged with standard micro-USB cables.
 No matter how your smartwatch gets powered up, keep a spare cable at your desk or in your bag — you never know when you’re going to need a charge on the go.

 A. It depends on the smartwatch.
 Most smartwatches are designed to be connected to a smartphone all the time, and in those cases, the smartwatch can act as both a microphone and speaker for calls from your smartphone.
 Some high-end smartwatches, with their own mobile data plans, can independently make phone calls and connect to the internet.

 A. Because smartwatches have a built-in screen, you can choose from multiple available digital watch faces.
 On Android Wear smartwatches, you can choose from hundreds of available options (including user-submitted designs).
 On Apple Watches, you can select a watch face from their curated gallery of designs.
 If you want to update the look of your smartwatch, you could always buy a third-party watchband.

 A. Some smartphones support mobile payment systems, which means that you can store your banking or credit card information and pay with your phone.
-If a smartwatch supports mobile payments, it means that if it’s connected to smartphone that can make mobile payments, it can interface with the payment system — that is, do the actual paying — with just the watch (so you don’t have to get out your phone).
+If a smartwatch supports mobile payments, it means that if it’s connected to a smartphone that can make mobile payments, it can interface with the payment system — that is, do the actual paying — with just the watch (so you don’t have to get out your phone).